top of page

 About Mireille

 I grew up in France in a quiet suburb near Paris.
-As a child, my father was diagnosed with Multiple Sclerosis.
-Over the next 40 years, his cognitive and physical abilities decreased gradually.
-He progressively lost the ability to walk, talk, feed himself, and his stiff and painful body seemed as if it were frozen in a cast.
-In contrast, I was studying ballet at the Conservatory of Paris and later at the renowned Opera House.
-While exploring freedom of movement and attempting a daily push beyond my physical limits, my father became trapped in his own body.
+As a child, my father was diagnosed with multiple sclerosis.
+Over the next 40 years, his cognitive and physical abilities declined; he ultimately lost the ability to walk, speak, and feed himself.
+While his body felt locked in a cast, I was studying ballet at the Conservatory of Paris and later at the Paris Opera - exploring freedom of movement and pushing beyond my limits as he became increasingly trapped in his own body.
+We were both experiencing fascia in opposite ways.

-I moved from France to Los Angeles in 1996 and worked towards obtaining my massage therapy and physical trainer certifications.
-In early 2000 - and as part as my continuing education - I attended a one-week Gross Dissection course hosted by Gil Hedley, Ph.D.
-(Somanautics) in Pomona, CA. Exploring the human inner space and its fascial network was a humbling experience that has deeply impacted my understanding of the body and transformed the path of my career in many ways.
-Ten years later I attended the same course again along with my eldest son.
-This experience had a life-changing impact on Julien as well.
-Today, Julien is pursuing his residency program as an orthopedic surgeon at UCSF.
+I moved from France to Los Angeles in 1996 and earned my massage therapy and personal trainer certifications.
+In the early 2000s, as part as my continuing education, I attended a one-week gross-dissection course taught by Gil Hedley, Ph.D., at Pomona College in Claremont, California.
+The experience deepened my understanding of the body's fascial network and reshaped my career.
+Ten years later, I returned with my eldest son.
+It proved life-changing for him as well: today, Julien is the chief orthopedic surgery resident at UCSF Fresno.

-Both my personal life experiences and professional encounters with fascia have naturally led my 20 years-long career towards helping individuals affected with chronic myofascial dysfunctions such as impaired range of motion, tissue adhesions, chronic stiffness, or referred pain.
+Both my personal experiences and professional work with fascia have naturally guided my 25-year career toward helping individuals affected by myofascial dysfunctions such as limited range of motion, tissue adhesions, chronic stiffness, and referred pain.

 Mireille Trevare